 It’s crucial therefore that, before considering where and how to ask users to create an account, a guest checkout option is provided for all users, allowing those users who aren’t interested in creating an account (or who can’t access their account) to still be able to complete a purchase.

 Once a guest checkout option is in place for users, the question then becomes when during the checkout flow it’s best to then expose users to the optional account creation.
-Our test data clearly support the confirmation step as being the best-performing place to ask users to create an account — we call this “Delayed Account Creation” — for three main reasons:
+Our test data clearly support the confirmation step as being the best-performing place to ask users to create an account — we call this “Delayed Account Creation” — for three main reasons.

-1) Any additional options or considerations added to the guest checkout flow is a potential obstacle for users on their road to completing their purchase.
 By delaying account creation until the confirmation step, users won’t have to evaluate account benefits or make up their mind about whether or not they should create an account — they can move directly to finalizing their purchase.
 Generally speaking, any opportunity to delay users’ choices until after the sale has been closed creates a checkout flow that is easier to complete and, more importantly, feels easier to complete for the end user.

 Furthermore, saving account creation form fields until after users have checked out reduces the number of form fields users encounter during checkout, which leads to a general increase in the usability of the checkout.

-2) There’s often a misalignment in the perceived extra friction of creating an account and the actual extra friction.
 Creating an account mostly only involves setting a password, with one or two password fields to fill out.
 All other contact, address, and payment data have to be entered to place a guest-based order anyhow.
 However, in practice we observe that users who opt, or are forced, to create an account in the very beginning of the checkout flow often then associate the majority of the form fields in the checkout flow with account creation, instead of understanding that they’d be required to fill out these fields regardless of whether or not they created an account.

 Checkout flows that use “Delayed Account Creation” avoid this level of perceived extra friction, as the only form fields users will see after being asked to create an optional account is the 1–2 password fields.
 While the actual checkout friction is the same, users’ perception of the checkout friction differs significantly.

-3) When delaying optional account creation until after the order has been placed, sites can use a design and wording that more strongly encourages users to create an account.
 If users are nudged too forcefully to create an optional account during checkout, some may perceive the account to be required instead, and the site then runs the risk of some of those users abandoning their purchase.
 Therefore, if users are asked to create an account during checkout it needs to be extremely clear that account creation is optional.

 On the other hand, at the confirmation step the user’s order is complete: hence, sites can use styling and wording that more actively nudges users into creating an optional account, since there’s no longer a risk of abandonment.